-Crested Butte was once described as a surf town in the mountains.
-The descriptor couldn’t be more perfect.
+The town of Crested Butte, Colorado is often described as a surf town in the mountains.
 It’s one of those places where you can go and just relax.
-You’ll be greeted like an old friend the second you step onto Elk Avenue, even if it’s your first visit.
-Stroll up and down Elk, the town’s main drag, and check out the shopping, galleries, and more good restaurants and bars than a town this size really deserves to have.
+Stroll up and down Elk Avenue, the town’s main drag, and check out the shopping, galleries, and more good restaurants and bars than a town this size normally has.

 Crested Butte History

 The attitude of present-day CB is a direct result of the town’s history.
-While Crested Butte was bigger during the mining days, it was even harder to get to back then.
-CB, unlike many of the ski valleys in Colorado, was primarily a coal town.
-That’s part of why so many other main streets are decked out with brick buildings and our National Historic District is primarily colorfully-painted wooden buildings.
+CB, unlike many of the ski valleys in Colorado, was primarily a coal mining town.
+That’s part of why so many other main streets are decked out with brick buildings and our National Historic District is primarily colorfully painted wooden buildings.

 Mining was a hard life, and that streak of fierce independence that comes from living at the end of the road persists to present day.
-But with that difficult life also comes an appreciation of the moments when you can just relax.
+But with that difficult life also comes an appreciation of the little things.
 We embrace the goofy and take any opportunity we can to wear a costume and throw a party.

 The Crested Butte Scene